- Best value of flagship sedans

 How safe is the G90?

 The NHTSA hasn’t crash tested the G90 yet, but the IIHS bestowed a Top Safety Pick+ award for its “Good” standard headlights and “Good” crash test ratings across the board.
-That should stand for 2021, and combined with excellent standard safety features, the full-size sedan earns at least an 8.
+Combined with excellent standard safety features, the full-size sedan earns at least an 8.

 Standard driver assist features include just about everything: automatic emergency braking front and rear; active lane control; blind-spot monitors that sounds a warning or can apply brakes if impact with another vehicle in the blind spot is imminent; a blind-spot camera that projects the image of vehicles, cyclists, or pedestrians in the blindspots on the instrument cluster; adaptive cruise control that goes down to a stop and restarts within three seconds; and a surround-view camera system.
 Most of these systems have adjustable levels of sensitivity or can be shut off completely if they’re too disruptive.
 The competition charges extra for many of these safety features.